 When MiCA regulation will come into force

-Which companies will the MiCA regulations apply to
+For which companies will MiCA apply

 Key Provisions of Markets in Crypto Assets

-- Service tokens: these are those tokens which themselves do not qualify as EMT or ART but instead give rights to specific services or products.
+Service tokens: these are those tokens which themselves do not qualify as EMT or ART but instead give rights to specific services or products.
 No direct financial value exists within them.

 Who does the Markets in Crypto Assets rules apply to?

-New obligations under Markets in Crypto Assets
+New requirements under Markets in Crypto Assets

 MiCA regulations in Lithuania 2024